GabrielRSiqueira18/project-front_end-personal-hash_game/README.md

 > Projct created for accomplish the simple hash game to trein arrays in javascript.
 > No libraries were used

-`Statistics about main languages useds in this project`
+`Statistics about most languages useds in this project`

 ![Linguagens](https://img.shields.io/github/languages/top/GabrielRSiqueira18/coffee-delivery-desafio-2.svg)